'Oh shit we don't have a plan': Explosive book reveals Boris Johnson's reaction to Brexit - ExBulletin

 Fast forward almost seven years and MPs are still debating the consequences of leaving the European Union amid growing concern over the decision.

-Former Prime Minister David Cameron speaks outside 10 Downing Street before heading to Buckingham Palace to hand in his resignation to Queen Elizabeth II.

-Monday, a a three-hour debate was held in Westminster Hall triggered by 183,000 people signing a petition calling for a public inquiry into the impact of Brexit.
+A three-hour debate took place in Westminster Hall on Monday, sparked by 183,000 people signing a petition calling for a public inquiry into the impact of Brexit.

-Brexit has been cited many times as the UK economy is we expect him to do the worst of all G20 economies except Russia this year and next, according to an IMF analysis.
+Brexit has been cited repeatedly as Britain’s economy is expected to perform the worst of any G20 economy except Russia this year and next, according to IMF analysis.

 Ministers previously rejected a call for a formal inquiry into the effects of leaving the EU.